Dictionary » Adjective Words » Parching – Meaning, Definition, Synonyms and Antonyms

 Meanings of Parching

-Parching means causing something to become extremely dry, often from excessive heat or lack of water.
-It can describe the effect of the sun, drought, or heat on plants, land, or even a person’s throat.
+Parching means causing something to become extremely dry, often because of excessive heat or insufficient water.
+It can refer to the effect of the sun, drought, or hot wind on plants, land, materials, and even a person’s throat or thirst.

 Definition

-Parching refers to making something very dry or dehydrated, typically through exposure to heat.
-It emphasizes the physical effect of heat or aridity on people, objects, or environments.
-For example, walking through the desert was a parching experience.
+Parching refers to making something very dry or dehydrated, typically through exposure to heat and aridity.
+The word focuses on the drying effect and the uncomfortable results it creates, such as cracked soil, dried-out crops, or a parching feeling in the mouth.
+For example, walking through the desert was a parching experience, leaving everything feeling dry and tight.

 Etymology

-The word parching comes from the verb “parch,” which originates from Middle English “perchen,” related to Old French “parchier,” meaning “to scorch.”
+The word parching comes from the verb “parch,” which entered Middle English as “perchen”.
+It is related to Old French “parchier,” meaning “to scorch.”

-It evolved to describe the drying or scorching effect of heat, especially sun or fire.
+Over time, the meaning broadened to describe the drying or scorching effect of heat, especially sun or fire, and it remains closely tied to the idea of moisture being driven away.

 Example Sentences

-• The parching sun left the fields cracked and lifeless.
+• The parching sun left the fields cracked and lifeless by late afternoon.

-• After hiking all afternoon, the heat was parching his throat.
+• After hiking all day, the heat was parching his throat, so he drank slowly from a full bottle.

-• The parching wind dried out her lips and skin.
+• The parching wind off the coast dried out her lips and skin.

 Parching Synonyms